-Missing Veteran’s Loved Ones Say They can Find Closure after Learning of Arrest
+Last Man Seen with Missing Veteran Arrested on Murder Charge

 "Coming to the realization that you may have shook hands with a killer, and not only a killer but somebody who took the life of a Vietnam veteran.
 A man who survived Vietnam just to come back here and have this done to him, it’s definitely shaken up the veteran world, as well as the whole entire community," Day said.

 Bryant has been in custody since May 15 on suspicion of torture and other felonies but was rearrested and booked for murder Sunday evening.
+Jakobs reports Bryant told investigators he was the last person to see Norman.

+Upon looking into Bryant's cell phone records, investigators determined his statements about the hours before Norman's disappearance were inconsistent.

-Human bones were found in a burn pile at a property on Sadie D Drive in Cascade Shores, according to The Union.
-The newspaper says the bones will be sent for DNA analysis but they are believed to be Norman’s.
+Human bones were found in a burn pile at a property on Sadie D Drive in Cascade Shores, according to Jakobs.
+The bones will be sent for DNA analysis but they are believed to be Norman’s.

 "It’s real.
 We have an opportunity to get some closure and get justice for Stan and bring him home," Day said.